How Do I Stop Replaying Conversations In My Head?

-Hours or even days later, you are still there, mentally, even though the moment is long gone.
-You try to shake it off.
-You tell yourself it is not that deep.
-Other people would have moved on.
+This lasts for hours, even days, and sometimes even weeks.
+The moment is history but it still lives on in the present inside you, mentally and emotionally.
+You try to shake it off, tell yourself it is not that deep and that other people would have moved on.
 Yet the conversation keeps returning, settling in your chest like unfinished business.

 You might notice the familiarity of it.
 The same cycle.
 What they said, what you said, and the version where you imagine yourself handling it better.
 You promised yourself last time that you would not get pulled in again.
 Yet here you are, caught between regret, self-doubt, irritation, and something harder to name.
 You do not want it taking up more space, but part of you cannot let it go.